Compare our SIM Only Deals - 2023

 What is an end of contract notification?

-- The exact date your contract ends
+- When your contract ends

-- An outline of the new deals you could switch to from your existing provider
+- New deals you could switch to

-What do I need to compare SIM only deals?
+What do I need to compare SIM-only deals?

 Firstly, you’ll need a mobile phone.
 That’s because SIM-only means your contract won’t include a new phone.

 Before ordering your new SIM card, check whether your phone accepts a standard, micro or nano-sized SIM card.